Help your practice in achieving MU attestation to

 Eligible healthcare professionals must choose the program in which they want to participate (although most hospitals are able to receive payments from both programs).
 Once an eligible provider has selected a program, he or she is permitted to make a one-time switch from one to the other.
 Although the two programs contain many common elements and share common goals, there are some important differences between them.

 - Medicare Incentive Program: Consists of three stages, each with its own set of MU criteria and requirements that eligible professionals must meet to receive incentive payments.
-Those demonstrating meaningful use of certified EHR technology can receive incentive payments up to $44,000 over a five-year period.
+Those demonstrating meaningful use of certified Electronic Health Record EHR technology can receive incentive payments up to $44,000 over a five-year period.
 An additional incentive is available for those who provide services in a Health Professional Shortage Area (HPSA).

 - Medicaid Incentive Program: Requires participants to first establish the use of an EHR, and then maintain that use over a series of years.
 In the first year of program participation, eligible providers can adopt, implement, upgrade to, or demonstrate meaningful use of certified EMR technology.
 In all subsequent years of participation, providers must meet MU criteria across a number of objectives.
 Eligible healthcare professionals can receive up to $63,750 in Medicaid incentive payments over the six years they participate in the program.
 While the Medicare Program for MU is managed by the CMS, the Medicaid EHR Incentive Program is run by each individual state.